jayashree1100/CMOS-Digital-Circuits-Using-PSPICE/Readme.md

 - Implement NMOS and PMOS networks for logic gates (NAND, NOR, Inverter).
 - Verify circuit functionality using PSPICE and analyze output waveforms.
 - Understand low-power operation and complementary CMOS behavior.

-## Project Nature
-This lab experiment was completed as part of the **Circuits and Simulation Laboratory**, evaluated for semester practical examination.
-Focus: CMOS design, Boolean logic realization, PSPICE simulation, and low-power digital circuit verification.